 - Survey the workplace periodically to ensure compliance with your SOP and laser safety requirements.

 - Notify Laser Safety if the laser system will be modified, possibly resulting in additional laser hazards and a change in procedures.

 Personal Protective Equipment

 Provide and require use of appropriate personal protective equipment.
-The Radiation Safety Officer, x 2173, is available to assist PIs with hazard calculations and fit for correct eyewear as required for laser use approval.
+The Assistant Director of Lab Safety, Joan Wickersheim, is available to assist PIs with hazard calculations and fit for correct eyewear as required for laser use approval.

 - Eyewear: Laser safety eyewear is required in the presence of class 3B and 4 lasers.
 The eyewear must provide sufficient protection for the user.

 - When selecting eyewear, consider:

 - Potential for multi-wavelength operation

 - Optical density